-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Honda EB5000X compare to generators of similar power (between 4000 and 5000 W).

-- A weight of 210.8 lbs makes the Honda EB5000X one of the heavier devices in the 4000-5000 rated wattage range.
-Regarding dry weight, one of the champions in the same power range is the WEN 56477i, with a dry weight of only 72.7 lbs.
+- Weighing 210.8 lbs, the Honda EB5000X is one of the heavier generators within the 4000-5000 rated wattage bracket.
+In terms of weight, one of the champions in their power range is the WEN 56477i, standing at just 72.7 lbs.

 Here's a list of the most popular specific comparisons: